-The California Maritime Academy is proud to announce that it has launched its first graduate degree program - a Master of Science in Transportation and Engineering Management.
-Course-work for the first cohort began on September 4, 2011.
+The California Maritime Academy launched its first graduate degree program - a Master of Science in Transportation and Engineering Management - on September 4, 2011.
 The inaugural class graduated in the Spring of 2013.
 Cohorts 2 and 3 began with full enrollment in the Fall of 2012 and the Fall of 2013, respectively.
-Our largest cohort yet, Cohort 4, will begin classes September 2, 2014.
+Our largest cohort yet, Cohort 4, began classes September 2, 2014.
 Applications for Fall 2015's Cohort 5 are now being accepted.

 Cal Maritime Provost Dr. Gerald Jakubowski said the new program is serving mid-career professionals interested in gaining greater leadership and managerial skills.
 "Our new Masters program provides advanced instruction in business and management fundamentals, coupled with specialized preparation for career advancement in the participant's chosen specialization — Engineering, Transportation or Humanitarian Disaster Management.
 The graduate program was developed jointly by key University faculty, with detailed input and review from well over two-dozen businesses, agencies, professional organizations and accrediting bodies."

 The 10-course degree program (30 credit hours) is offered completely on line with accepted students proceeding through the learning process as a cohort.
 Current students report that the support offered by the cohort model along with 24/7 online access are big benefits for those juggling careers and families with graduate coursework.

 All students take five core courses in basic management, then each student takes four courses focusing on his or her chosen degree track of Transportation, Engineering Management or Humanitarian Disaster Management.
 Finally, students will complete a Capstone course designed to help them demonstrate their learning through an extensive project in their work setting.